 The difficulty that you choose in Far Cry 6 is completely up to you.
 If you're someone who prefers to play Far Cry for the exploration and story, go with the Story Mode.
 You can also go down this route if you'd like to speed up your progress, as you're less likely to get stuck on missions.
-If you play shooters and open-world action games, go with the Action Mode.
+If you play shooters and open-world action games regularly, go with the Action Mode.
 It's very much the 'Normal' difficulty setting, and is recommended by the developers for those familiar with the Far Cry series.

-Can You Change the Difficulty
+Can You Change the Difficulty in Far Cry 6?